coder/coder/docs/tutorials/template-from-scratch.md

    $
    ```

+### Add the template files to Coder

-1. Add your template files to your Coder deployment:
+Add your template files to your Coder deployment.
+You can upload the template through the CLI, or through the Coder dashboard:

+#### Upload template from the Coder CLI

+1. Run `coder templates create` from the directory with your template files:

    ```console
    $ pwd